leecvz/portfolio_projects/README.md

 ## The Co-Op Space Invaders Project

-This is a 2 player space invaders game with a parralaax background made with pygame whose difficult progress as you play further.
+This is a 2 player space invaders game with a parralax background made with pygame whose difficult progress as you play further.